-- 2. The major benefit and contribution provisions of the System are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2021 session of the General Assembly.
-The valuation reflects that the Board granted two one-time 3% payments to certain retired members on July 1, 2021, and on January 1, 2022. - 3.
-Since the previous valuation, a new funding policy has been adopted by the Board and is shown in Schedule F. The new funding policy provides for a new Transitional Unfunded Actuarial Accrued Liability (UAAL) as of June 30, 2021, which will be amortized over a closed 20-year period.
-All previous Transitional and Incremental UAAL bases have been rolled into this new Transitional UAAL.
-All future new Incremental UAAL bases established after this valuation will be amortized over closed 20-year periods as well. - 4.
+- 2. The major benefit and contribution provisions of the System are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2023 session of the General Assembly.
+The valuation reflects that the Board granted a 0.50% cost-of-living adjustment (COLA) for certain retirees and beneficiaries effective July 1, 2023, rather than the anticipated 1.05% COLA. - The Board Funding Policy as adopted by the Board on April 21, 2022 is shown in Schedule F. - 4.
 Schedule D of this report outlines the full set of actuarial assumptions used to prepare the current valuation.
-Based on the new funding policy adopted by the Board, the long-term annual investment rate of return assumption will be 7.20%.
 Effective with the June 30, 2022 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-The assumed rate of return used in this valuation was decreased from 7.30% to 7.20%. - 5.
-In addition, the new funding policy provides that the Actuarial Accrued Liability and Normal Cost of the System will include a prefunded variable Cost-of-Living Adjustment (COLA) for eligible retirees and beneficiaries of the System.
-Under the new policy, future COLAs are provided through a profit-sharing mechanism using the System's asset performance.
-More information, including definitions and the methodology in determining the annual COLA rate, is provided in the Appendix of the Funding Policy in Schedule F of this report. - 6.
-The entry age actuarial cost method was used to prepare the valuation.
+Since the actual rate of return for the year ending June 30, 2023 was greater than 7.20%, the assumed rate of return used in the current valuation was decreased from 7.20% to 7.10%. - 5.
+In addition, the funding policy provides that the Actuarial Accrued Liability and Normal Cost of the System will include a prefunded variable Cost-of-Living Adjustment (COLA) for eligible retirees and beneficiaries of the System.
+Under the policy, future COLAs are provided through a profit-sharing mechanism using the System's asset performance.
+More information, including definitions and the methodology in determining the annual COLA rate, is provided in the Appendix of the Funding Policy in Schedule F of this report. - The entry age actuarial cost method was used to prepare the valuation.
 Schedule E contains a brief description of this method.